pryley/site-reviews/readme.txt

 - Fixed compatibility with misbehaving plugins that break the Settings tabs
 - Fixed potential errors when upgrading from versions prior to 4.3.8
+- Fixed the "Recalculate Summary Counts" tool to work correctly after pages with assigned reviews are cloned
 - Updated the Rebusify integration as they have rebranded to [Trustalyze](https://trustalyze.com?ref=105)

 = 4.4.0 (2020-02-12) =